stuntrally/stuntrally/docs/objects.md

 This here is a short list of steps.

-1. Download (must be CC0, CC-BY, CC-BY-SA, etc.) or create a model in Blender
+1. Download (must be CC0, CC-BY, CC-BY-SA, or GPL)
+    or create a model in Blender
 2. Once seen the model is ok, and can be useful:
     -   create dir with a good_name - to have some consistency, when picking model in editor, etc.